JayshreeAgarwal13/Python-basics/README.md

 Basic programs covering fundamental concepts such as variables, loops, conditional statements, and functions.
 Examples of common programming challenges and how to solve them using Python.
 Code snippets that demonstrate best practices and encourage good coding habits.

 🌱 Learning by Doing:
+The best way to learn programming is by doing, and this repository is designed to help you do just that.
+Each program is accompanied by clear explanations and comments, making it easy to understand the code and modify it to experiment with different concepts.